ninjuh1124/CDF-Live/README.md

 * Some comment faces are missing
 * Comment overlay text is handled by adjusting margins, causing text to spillover/overlap if there's a lot of it
+* Does not support mobile browsers

 ##"Future" Plans:

 * Night mode
 * Infinite scrolling
+* Workaround for mobile devices
 * Better backend support
 * Better error handling